vkumxr/LTSpice/README.md

 # LTSpice Simulations

-This repository contains a collection of **LTSpice circuit simulations** for various communication and signal-processing concepts.
+This repository contains a collection of **LTSpice circuit simulations** for various electronics and communication concepts.
 Each project includes LTSpice schematic files (`.asc`), simulation setups, and analysis results.

 ---